LOCAL RELIGIOUS COMMUNITY RESOURCE GUIDE

 Ways to Connect and Serve College Students

-As part of its mission supporting students in their faith & spiritual journeys, the Office of Religious and Spiritual Life is excited to help make the connection between religious communities and students.
-While we have 25 recognized on-campus student organizations & over 20 chaplains, campus ministers and affiliated support staff working on campus, we also recognize the importance of making connections to faith communities in the Fort Worth & beyond.
+As part of it’s mission supporting students in their faith & spiritual journeys, the Office of Religious and Spiritual Life is excited to help make the connection between religious communities and students.
+While we have over 20 recognized on-campus student organizations & additional campus ministers, associate staff, and support staff working on campus, we also recognize the importance of making connections to faith communities in Fort Worth & beyond.

-Host College Sunday: Plan and advertise a Sunday early on in the fall semester for students to intentionally be invited not just to come to church, but to connect with your church community in an intentional way.
-Some ideas include hosting lunch after worship, a special Sunday school class, or an outing to someplace like the movies, putt-putt golf, or Flight Deck.
+Host College Sunday: Plan and advertise via your social media a Sunday early on in the fall semester for students to intentionally be invited not just to come to church, but to connect with your religious community in an intentional way.
+Some ideas include hosting lunch after worship, a special event or speaker, or a social outing around Fort Worth.

-Provide Care Packages: Churches and religious communities can make care packages during midterms or finals for students living on campus that are a part of your identified denomination or tradition.
-The RSL office can get you an estimated number of care packages to make and provide you with information on how they can be distributed.
-For food safety reasons, food cannot be homemade.
+Provide Care Packages: Religious communities can make care packages during midterms or finals for TCU students that are a part of their identified denomination or tradition.
+The RSL office can get your community an estimated number of students that identify with your tradition and inform students internally a care package is in our office for them to pick up.
+You can include information on how they can get involved in your ministry.
+For safety reasons, all food items must be store bought and individually packaged.

-Plan a service or mission trip: While students schedules are often full, many of them have spent years being involved volunteering in their local communities and beyond.
-Planning a service day can be a great way to get students introduced to your community while making a positive impact on our communities.
+Plan a service or mission experience: While students schedules are often full, many of them have spent years being involved volunteering in their local congregations and beyond.
+Planning a service or mission experience can be a great way to get students introduced to your community while making a positive impact on others.

-Cosponsor an event with an existing on-campus student religious organization: Over the years, student organizations and local congregations have planned and sponsored everything from concerts to lectures to social nights.
-Please keep in mind that the sponsoring student organization must be present and host the event.
+Cosponsor an event with an existing on-campus student religious organization or campus ministry: Over the years, student organizations and local congregations have planned and sponsored everything from worship services, to guest speakers, to social nights.
+Please keep in mind that the sponsoring student organization MUST BE PRESENT for entirety of event and serve as your host.
+The RSL office must be made aware of any religious community being on campus by the student org or campus ministry along with date and time of event.
+Also, a religious community cannot be on campus as a guest more than three times in each academic year.
 For a listing of those organizations and their contact information, please click here.

 Ways to Get the Word Out

-Getting a word out to college students is difficult challenging anywhere, and TCU is no different.
+Getting a word out to college students is difficult and challenging anywhere, and TCU is no different.

-Advertise with Community Partners – Many of our vendors in the community, such as restaurants, coffee shops, etc., provide spaces for you to post to boards with news about local events including what’s happening with local congregations.
-A great way to reach out to students is to post at these places around campus, at the Hulen/Bellaire area, and near 7th street.
+Advertise with Community Partners – Many of our vendors in the community, such as restaurants, coffee shops, etc., provide public boards with news about local events including what’s happening with local congregations.
+A great way to reach out to students is to post at these places around campus, around the Hulen/Bellaire area, and near West 7th Street.

 Have a great year and Go Frogs!